sunrabbit123/lapin/DEVELOPER.md

-# Building and Testing TypeORM
+# Building and Testing lapin

-This document describes how to set up your development environment and run TypeORM test cases.
+This document describes how to set up your development environment and run lapin test cases.

 * [Prerequisite Software](#prerequisite-software)
 * [Getting the Sources](#getting-the-sources)